 In other words, the right pricing plan may not change the product.
 But it can showcase the product’s lifetime value, and ensure a realistically positive profit margin for smart startups.

 What is a SaaS pricing model?

 A SaaS pricing model is how a software-as-a-service company (SaaS) charges for access to its software features.
-While many SaaS companies offer both monthly and annual subscriptions, there are exceptions.
+While many SaaS companies offer both monthly and annual subscriptions, ensuring recurring revenue, there are exceptions.
 For example, some B2B SaaS companies that cater to enterprises might only offer annual contracts that need to be paid in-full up front in advance of the year.
 SaaS companies that sell annual contracts of two years or higher experience less churn.

 On the other hand, some SaaS companies might not even charge on a monthly or annual basis.
 For example, MemberVault allows customers to choose to pay a one-time fee for lifetime access.

 Before you determine which SaaS pricing plan will be optimal for your startup, calculate your customer acquisition cost (CAC).
 This critical metric is just how much money it takes, on average, to acquire a new customer.

 Figure this out by adding up all of your marketing and advertising costs over the course of a year or longer, including expenses for marketing and sales team members that went into new customer acquisition, and divide those by the number of new customers.